mariah-balzan/ToDoListApp/README.md

 > Steve Galea

 # Prerequisites
-You must have the following dependencies installed.
+> Install master branch

-Windows: npx create-expo-app ToDoListApp
+> Make sure all required dependencies are installed
-Mac: npx create-expo-app -t expo-template-blank ToDoListApp
+> Run expo start/ npx run start and test app (without added logic functionality)

-We will be using material icons for this project, as a demonstration of using Material.io components. npm i react-native-vector-icons
+We will be using material icons Google font Comfortaa for this project, as a demonstration of using Material.io components. npm i react-native-vector-icons npm i expo-font

 # Package.json
 Double check the package.json... copy and paste any missing dependencies into your package.json: